hovancik/stretchly/README.md

 Before implementing a feature, please open an Issue first, so we can be sure that no one else is working on it and so that the changes will be accepted.

 ### Debugging
+If you start Stretchly in development mode with the `npm run dev` command, it makes possible to debug the application in your browser on `http://localhost:9222`.

-One can use `Ctrl/Cmd + d` shortcut in About window to show debug information:
+Also, you can use Stretchly's built-in debug shortcut by pressing `Ctrl/Cmd + D` in the About window to show information such as:
-  - location of settings file (Clicking on settings file location will open it.)
+  - Location of the settings file (Clicking on settings file location will open it.)
-  - debug information for break planner
+  - Debug information for break planner
 You can copy debug information to clipboard.

 ### Known issues